nevillegrech/gigahorse-toolchain/README.md

     $ souffle -F facts logic/main.dl  # runs the main decompilation step (written as a Datalog program)
     $ clients/visualizeout.py               # visualizes the IR and outputs (all outputs of Datalog programs are in a relational format)

+For additional instructions in tuning the Gigahorse framework see [Tuning.md](Tuning.md).

 ## Writing client analyses